 Completion of the Exceptionality and Disability major results in a Bachelor of Arts in Education (BAE) but graduates do not qualify for a teaching certificate.
-Students who complete this major typically want to work with individuals with disabilities in a variety of non-school settings, such as health and human services and non-profit organizations.
+Students who complete this major typically want to work with individuals with disabilities in a variety of non-school settings, such as health and human services, behavioral support clinics, government agencies, and non-profit organizations.

 Examples of coursework include:

 - SPED 310 - Education, Culture, and Equity

 - SPED 472 - Behavior Assessment & Intervention

 - SPED 474 & 478 - Supporting Individuals with Complex Needs I & II

 Beyond the Classroom

 The college faculty coordinate a wide range of school and community based practicum placements strategically placed throughout the program.
 This provides frequent opportunities to interact with young children while developing your teaching skills.

 Candidates may opt to participate in professional development activities outside of the classroom setting.
 These activities are varied and may include events such as professional development alongside practicing teachers/professionals in the local schools/community or attendance as selected informational talks or workshops.